-Given the increasing size and complexity of the credit unions we regulate, the Credit Union Department is anticipating some significant changes regarding examiner staffing and the examination processes during the next 2-3 years.
-Currently, the agency has only 31.0 authorized FTEs (as of FY 2022), of which 19.0 FTEs are currently allocated for field examiner positions.
-Furthermore, possible retirements soon could adversely affect the organization, both in the field and in the office.
-Within the next 4 years a total of eight (8) employees, or approximately 26 percent of all Department staff (when fully staffed), will be eligible for retirement.
+Except for increasing the scope of the information technology examination, the Credit Union Department is not anticipating significant changes in the examination process during the next 2-3 years.
+However, the agency has only 30.0 authorized FTEs and possible retirements could adversely affect the organization in the near future.
+Within the next 2 years a total of seven (7) employees, or approximately 23 percent of all Department staff, will be eligible for retirement.
 Proper succession planning will be critical to ensure the identification of staff for key positions if significant turnover occurs due to retirements, whenever that may be.
 The Department will need to devote adequate resources to mentoring and supporting less tenured examiners to ensure they gain the skills and experience to carry out the responsibilities which are needed to progress rapidly with the Department.